bbauska/CSS-Notes4Pros/README.md

 > **Cross-browser compatibility**
 >
-> For older WebKit-based browsers, you\'ll need to use the vendor prefix
+> For older WebKit-based browsers, you&apos;ll need to use the vendor prefix
-> on both the \@keyframes declaration and the animation property, like
+> on both the &commat;keyframes declaration and the animation property, like
 > so:

 **@-webkit-keyframes**